ubports/docs.ubports.com/contribute/documentation.rst

 The reference name can be called in another document to easily link to a page::

-    For example, check out the `Documentation intro <contribute-doc-intro>`
+    For example, check out the `Documentation intro <contribute-doc-index>`

 This will create a link to this page that won't change if this page changes directories in a reorganization later.